sakundi/sakundi-docs/docs/docs/user-section/using-zikuani-third-party.md

 ---
 # 🧪 Tutorial: How to Integrate a Client with the Zikuani Wallet to Obtain Anonymous Identity Proofs

 This tutorial explains how to build a Web client (JavaScript) using `Express.js` and `axios` to authenticate and receive a **verifiable credential** using zero-knowledge proofs.
-In the end, the client can obtain a proof of the user's identity without needing to access sensitive data.
+In the end, the client can get an irrefutable proof of the user's identity without needing to expose sensitive information.

 ---